Charli3-Official/swap-demo-contract/README.md

 This project has been designed as an educational resource to teach the general public how to access Charli3's oracles information.
 Therefore, the contract addresses, wallets, tokens, NFTs, and related information are intended for use in test environments only and should not be used in a production environment.
 Nonetheless, the structure, logic, and methods used in this repository can be used as a foundation for developing contracts that interact with production Charli3's feeds.

 The swap contract enables the exchange of native tokens through a wallet, based on exchange rates provided by an oracle.
-The contract utilizes a UTXO to store different tokens, such as tUSDT and tADA.
+The contract utilizes a UTXO to store different tokens, such as BTC and tADA.
 Off-chain operations supported by the contract include:

 * The "Run swap" transaction initiates the creation of a UTXO at the contract address, which contains a minted NFT.
 This serves as an identifier for the UTXO that will hold two assets.
 * "Add liquidity" transaction enables the addition of specific amounts of tokens to the swap's UTXO.
 These quantities must be present in the wallet of the swap's creator.